3.3 Data Frame

 3.3.2 Adding Observations or Variables in Data Frames

-Sometimes, you may want to add additional observations or variables to an existing data frame.
+Sometimes, you may want to add additional entries to the 1st dimension (i.e., rows/observations) or the 2nd dimension (i.e., columns/variables) to an existing data frame.

 To add additional observations, you need to put the additional observations or variables into a new data frame, and use the rbind() function.